mit-cml/appinventor-sources/docs/components/animation/imagesprite.md

 ### NoLongerCollidingWith

-<div block-type = "component_event" component-selector = "ImageSprite" event-selector = "NoLongerCollidingWith" event-params = "other" id = "imagesprite-nolongercollidingwith"></div>
+<div block-type = "component_event" component-selector = "ImageSprite" event-selector = "NoLongerCollidingWith" id = "imagesprite-nolongercollidingwith"></div>

 Event handler called when a pair of sprites (Balls and ImageSprites) are no longer colliding.